dhoopes11/hello-world/README.md

 Greetings!

-My name is Danielle, I like to code in all types of languages including but not limited to Java, Python, Bootstrap, Web Devs (HTML, CSS, JS, JQuery) and I look forward to contributing!
+My name is Danielle, I like to code in all types of languages including but not limited to C#, Python, Web Devs (HTML, CSS, JS, JQuery).
+I work as a Mobile Applications Developer on dot Net projects and as a freelance web developer.
+I look forward to contributing!